-5.2.1 Overview
+5.2.1 The SAOI (Study Area)

-The SAOIs for each technological solution and the substations' proposals for Step 3 mirror the study areas identified in CP 966 Environmental Constraints report.
-The following overview of the revised SAOI takes the widest study area (Technologies 2 and 3) as its boundaries.
-To give an overview of the Step 3 SAOI, focus is on the region, settlements and major transport links within the project study area.
-More detailed baselines for each of the assessment topics are provided for each technological solution in Sections 6 to 9 of this report.
+The SAOIs for each option and the substations' proposals for Step 3 mirror the study areas identified in Environmental Constraints report.
+The following overview of the revised SAOI takes the widest study area (Options 2 to 4) as its boundaries.
+To give an overview of the Step 3 SAOI, focus is on the region, settlements, and major transport links within the project study area.
+More detailed baselines for each of the assessment topics are provided for each option in Sections 6 to 8 of this report.